 - Personal Information

-If you are starting out in your career as a CIO, it would be advisable to look for jobs that don’t require experience.
+If you are starting out in your career as a CIO, it would be advisable to look for jobs that require less experience.

 Trust us!
 Many companies are looking for entry-level CIOs!
 This job is in demand.
 The pay may not be so bad either.
-As long as you have the training, your CIO resume will be considered.
+As long as you have the training, you’ll be considered.

 Chief Information Officer Resume Writing Tips

-Before finalizing it, take a few seconds to read our CIO resume writing tips.
 When applying for such a key position, a small mistake can have serious repercussions on your chances of landing the job.
+Here are some final tips to consider.

 - Review Your Resume – Don’t brush off errors in spelling and grammar.
 CIOs are expected to be good writers!
 You will be sending out communication frequently.
 The way you compose your messages will reflect on you and the company.

-- Vary Your Skill Sets – Go back to our sample job description for CIO resume.
-We touched on all the areas of a CIO’s job.
-This included tasks relevant to IT, management, recruitment, planning, and budgeting.
+- Vary Your Skill Sets – This includes everything that’s relevant to IT, management, recruitment, planning, and budgeting.

 Besides the resumes listed above, we recommend going through the following resume writing and job seeking tips: